 What we can commonly call behavioral problems are an actual expression of a true discomfort that dogs communicate with their own and natural language.
-Dogs develop a behavior issue because they are scared, don’t feel well (physically or mentally), feel threatened, are bored, among other reasons.
+A dog may exhibit a “behavioral issue” because it is scared, unwell (physically or mentally), feels threatened, is bored, among other reasons.

-It is my job, as dog behaviorist, to help you undesrstand where this trouble come from and how to make it fade away by listening to what your dog has to say.
+As a dog behaviorist, it is my job to help you understand where this behavior comes from and how to make it fade away by listening to what the dog is telling us and why it does so in a particular context.

-A professional wil never use force, intimidation, or any kind of punishment.
+A dog behaviorist will never use any kind of force, intimidation, dominance or punishment.

 In order to understand dogs, their needs, and to adjust their behavior, I use positive training.
 To make a long story short, positive training is based on scientific knowledge of conditioning, on the high and long term benefits of positive reinforcement, and also on the understanding of neuroscience in dogs.
-Those kind and indulgent methods are an absolute MUST to help your dog learn how to live in our environment by also respecting their basic needs.
+These gentle and compassionate methods, respectful of what a dog is, are an absolute must for resolving issues on the long term.

 Every consultation happens at your place or at the place where the problematic behavior occurs.
 If you leave far from me, we can also arrange a video call.
 In any case, it is fundamental to understand what triggers the undesirable behavior to understand its origin and apply a tailor- made behavioral therapy.